 Strictly speaking, Eq.~\ref{PJM=4} is not a necessary and sufficient condition.
 A weaker requirement that still ensures inversion symmetry of a superposition is:

 Hunter’s Legendre functions do not satisfy Eq.~\ref{PJM=4low} for $M=-\tfrac{1}{2}$.
-With these functions, the corresponding density retains inversion symmetry only when all $M$ values in the superposition share the same sign; once both positive and negative $M$ appear, the symmetry is lost.
+With these functions, the corresponding density retains inversion symmetry only when all $M$ values in the superposition share the same sign.
 Hence, Hunter’s functions are not applicable in this context, and our conclusions remain unaffected.

-We have thus demonstrated that, for both single states and superpositions, and for angular momenta that are either integer or half-integer, the auxiliary density universally exhibits inversion symmetry:
+We have thus demonstrated that, for both pure states and superpositions, and for angular momenta that are either integer or half-integer, the auxiliary density universally exhibits inversion symmetry: